Corey Clement

-Corey Joel Clement (born November 2, 1994) is an American football running back for the Arizona Cardinals of the National Football League (NFL).
-He played college football at Wisconsin, and was signed by the Eagles as an undrafted free agent in 2017.
+Corey Joel Clement (born November 2, 1994) is an American professional football running back.
+He played college football for the Wisconsin Badgers, and was signed by the Philadelphia Eagles as an undrafted free agent in 2017.
 He won Super Bowl LII with the team his rookie season, catching a touchdown in the game and helping execute the Philly Special.

-Early years
+Early life

 Clement attended Glassboro High School in Glassboro, New Jersey.
 During his career, he rushed for 6,245 yards, 34 rushing touchdowns and 90 total touchdowns for the Bulldogs.
 In track & field, Clement posted a time of 11.76 seconds in the 100-meter dash as a senior.
 He was ranked by Rivals.com as a four star recruit and the 17th best running back in his class.
 He originally committed to the University of Pittsburgh to play college football but changed to the University of Wisconsin.